manny-agre/demonologist-voice-fix/README.md

 **Q: Will it affect other games or apps?**
 A: The fixes are limited to Demonologist’s voice requirements.
 Other apps shouldn’t be affected.

 ---

-## Still Not Working?

-1. Join the Official Demonologist Discord.
-2. Create a new post in the tech-support channel.
-3. We’ll figure out a personalized fix.

----